hyperledger/fabric/docs/source/deploy_chaincode.md

 				Rule: "MAJORITY Endorsement"
 ```

-If you do not include the new channel policies in the channel configuration, you will get the following error when you approve a chaincode definition for your organization:
+If you do not include the channel policies in the channel configuration, you will get the following error when you approve a chaincode definition for your organization:

 ```
 Error: proposal failed with status: 500 - failed to invoke backing implementation of 'ApproveChaincodeDefinitionForMyOrg': could not set defaults for chaincode definition in channel mychannel: policy '/Channel/Application/Endorsement' must be defined for channel 'mychannel' before chaincode operations can be attempted